Chicago Bulls: 1995–1998: Return of Michael Jordan and second championship three-peat

 With a lineup of Jordan, Pippen, Rodman, Harper and Longley, and perhaps the league's best bench in Steve Kerr, Kukoč, Wennington, Buechler, and guard Randy Brown, the Bulls were seen as the team to win again for the NBA Finals.

 The Bulls started their 1995–96 campaign with a 105–91 win over the visiting Hornets.
 In that game, Michael Jordan recorded 42 points, 6 rebounds and 7 assists for the Bulls.
 The next game, they were up against the Boston Celtics.
-The Bulls scored 35 points in the 3rd quarter as they pull away against the Celtics, 107–85.
+The Bulls scored 35 points in the third quarter as they pulled away against the Celtics, 107–85.
 Six Bulls players scored in double figures in this win.
 The 1995–96 Bulls posted one of the best single-season improvements in league history and the best single-season record at that time, moving from 47–35 to 72–10, becoming the first NBA team to win 70 or more games.
 Jordan won his eighth scoring title, and Rodman his fifth straight rebounding title, while Kerr finished second in the league in three-point shooting percentage.
 Jordan garnered the elusive triple crown with the NBA MVP, NBA All-Star Game MVP, and NBA Finals MVP.
 Krause was named NBA Executive of the Year, Jackson Coach of the Year, and Kukoč the Sixth Man of the Year.
 Both Pippen and Jordan made the All-NBA First Team, and Jordan, Pippen, and Rodman made the All-Defensive First Team, making the Bulls one of several teams in NBA history with three players on the All-Defensive First Team.

-In addition, the 1995–96 team holds several other records, including the best road record in a standard 41-road-game season (33–8), the all-time best start by a team (41–3), and the best start at home (37–0).
+In addition, the 1995–96 team holds several other records, including the best road record in a standard 41 road-game season (33–8), the all-time best start by a team (41–3), and the best start at home (37–0).
 The Bulls also posted the second-best home record in history (39–2), behind only the 1985–86 Celtics 40–1 home mark.
 The team triumphed over the Miami Heat in the first round, the New York Knicks in the second round, the Orlando Magic in the Eastern Conference Finals and finally Gary Payton, Shawn Kemp and the Seattle SuperSonics for their fourth title.
 The 1995–96 Chicago Bulls are widely regarded as one of the greatest teams in the history of basketball.